vincentwoo/blog/_posts/2013-03-08-above-and-beyond-the-affirm-job-puzzle.md

 ---
-title: The Affirm Programming Puzzle
+title: Above and Beyond the Affirm Job Puzzle
 layout: post
 ---